BigDataBiology/arg-compare/aro_normalization/README.md

   - Assembly mode: input file is contig .fna file.
   - Read mode: input file is read .fq file.
 - Different database:
-  Some tools have their own specific databases,such as ARGs-OAP has SARGdb.
+  Some tools have their own specific databases, such as ARGs-OAP has SARGdb.
-  Some tools can annotate from different databases,such as ABRicate can annotate from CARD,ResFinder,ARG-ANNOT,MEGARes and NCBI database.
+  Some tools can annotate from different databases,such as ABRicate can annotate from CARD, ResFinder, ResFinderFG, ARG-ANNOT, MEGARes and NCBI database.

 # File Summary
 - RGI.card.hamronized.tsv.xz: RGI/protein mode/CARD